amplitude/amplitude-docs/content/collections/data/en/remove-invalid-data.md

 1. Make sure you’re on `main`, as filters are not accessible from any other branch
 2. In the left-hand sidebar, click *Filters*, then select the *Drop Filters* tab.
 3. Click *+ Create Drop Filter* to open the Filter Configuration fly-out panel.
+4. Click *Select event ...* to choose the event you want to filter on.
-4. Click *Select property …* to include any relevant properties that will refine your filter.
+5. Optionally, click *+ where* to include any relevant properties that will refine your filter.
 For example, perhaps you want to filter out all purchase events that come from a specific geographical location.
-Simply select that location from the list of properties.
+Simply select that location from the list of properties and set the evaluation to `is not equal`.

-    {{partial:admonition type="note" heading=""}}
-    Use exact strings to match values as you cannot use comparative operators (such as "Contains") for drop filters.
-    {{/partial:admonition}}

-5. Specify the time range for the events you’d like Amplitude Data to drop-filter out.
+6. Specify the time range for the events you’d like Amplitude Data to drop-filter out.

-6. When you’re ready, click *Drop Data* to initiate the drop filter.
+7. When you’re ready, click *Drop Data* to initiate the drop filter.

 If you want to edit or delete a drop filter, click on its name in the drop filter list.
 In the fly-out panel that appears on the right, make your edits and click *Update Drop Filter*.

-{{partial:admonition type="note" heading=""}}
+{{partial:admonition type="note" heading="Drop filter details"}}
+There are some things about drop filters to keep in mind:
-Drop filters do not affect the user activity view.
+* Drop filters don't affect event streams.
+* You must use the **same operator** across all selected properties.
+* You can **mix and match** event and user properties.
+* You can have a maximum of **three properties**.
+* You can't use any property **more than once**.
 {{/partial:admonition}}

 ## Create a block filter